Internship Activities

 - Supervision of Group Therapy: Group therapy work is supervised by another member of the training staff, who also generally co-leads the treatment group with the intern, for 30 minutes per week throughout the year.

-- Group Consultation: This biweekly group consultation meeting serves as a space for UIC Counseling Center staff clinician and trainee group co-facilitators to share, discuss, process, and consult about group therapy related dynamics, concerns, and successes.
+- Group Consultation: This monthly group consultation meeting serves as a space for UIC Counseling Center staff clinician and trainee group co-facilitators to share, discuss, process, and consult about group therapy related dynamics, concerns, and successes.
 Areas of discussion have included but are not limited to the following: (1) stages of group, (2) group conflict, (3) termination, (4) ethics, (5) multicultural development and issues in group, (6) transference/countertransference, (7) different levels of intervention (e.g., individual, interpersonal, group-as-a-whole), (8) co-leadership dynamics, and (9) group policies (e.g., the group contract, attendance issues, and the treatment frame).
-In addition, this group consultation meeting provides the opportunity for UIC Counseling Center staff clinicians to mentor trainees on group therapy treatment and dynamics as such trainee group co-facilitators are able to observe, interact with, provide feedback to, and consult with staff in this group therapy themed consultative space.

 - Supervision of Supervision: The intern’s supervision of a single case of an advanced psychotherapy extern is supervised by the Associate Director for Training in a group format in the Supervision Seminar, which meets one hour per week for 9 months.
 Theory, ethics, principles, multicultural factors and developmental stages of supervision are examined and applied.
 The learning process is structured around group discussion, individual presentations of supervisory session material, and assigned readings.